RenanMeirelles/zero-pollution-bsic/Institutional/Branding/README.md

 Produced using recycled and biodegradable plastic, ZOPO bags were thought to be practical and comfortable for those who collect plastic waste.
 Every produced Z⬡P⬡ Bag must have an Eth Address (hash) and a QR Code to be scanned.
 A % of the collected Plastic waste will be used to produce more Bags!
 Each Checkpoint must request a batch of ZOPO bags - each one will be associated with the Checkpoint Address - and then with the Citizen's Address.
 The used Bags must return to the Checkpoints and go to their Destinations - Recycling Industries and other Endpoints.

-**PS: It will be necessary to do a better job in producing the bags for better design and usability - transparency, seal, etc.**
+**PS1: It will be necessary to do a better job in producing the bags for better design and usability - transparency, seal, etc.**
+**PS2: The initial production of the ZOPO Bags will need a sponsor or a fundraiser.
+Maybe we need to think an ICO or something like.**

 ## We are open to suggestions for changes!